 Note: MMin graduates have the option of upgrading to an MA with the addition of the research methods course and a thesis.
 Consult the Dean for details.

-Modules are two-week intensive study periods that include courses in church history, theology, Biblical studies, Christian counselling, and methods of prayer in the Ignatian tradition and philosophy.
-Students are generally required to read about 3,500 pages before each module and will have written assignments to complete before and after each module.
+Modules are two-week intensive study periods that include courses in church history, theology, Biblical studies, Christian counselling, Ignatian spirituality, and philosophy.
+Students are normally required to read about 3000 pages before each module and will have written assignments to complete before and after each module.

 The modules are normally offered in this sequence over a two-year period (typically one fall module and one winter module per year), but students may start at any time and may choose to complete the modules at a slower pace and in any order.
 Sufficient time must be allotted to complete the necessary readings in advance.

-The first three modules, taken in classroom seminars, give an overview of church history and introduce students to important classical Christian writings from three different periods.
-For the fourth module, students participate in a two-week study abroad module in Greece and Turkey OR in Israel.
-The study–abroad module is designed to familiarize students with the historical and cultural context of the Biblical world, as well as to create a rich experience of community around shared learning experiences.
+The first three modules are taken as cohorts in classroom seminars.
+For the fourth module, students participate in a two-week study abroad module in Italy, Greece and sometimes Turkey or and/or Israel.
+The study–abroad module is designed to familiarize students with the historical and cultural context of their biblical and historical studies, and to create a rich experience of community around shared learning experiences.

 - Module 1—Acts to Benedict’s Rule (1st – 6th cent.)